Warwick's Admission Statement

 The University normally expects applicants to demonstrate that they can succeed on a demanding course of study within a defined timescale, as exemplified by (but not limited to) the achievement of three A levels (not including General Studies and Critical Thinking) over the course of a maximum of two years of study.

 Students who resit individual units to improve their A-level grades within this timeframe will not be penalised.
 However, students who resit their final Year 13 examinations may be at a disadvantage when considered alongside those who have attained the required grades within the usual timeframe.
 Some courses will not consider candidates who have taken three years to reach the required level of attainment.
+An exception to this will be applied for any students wishing to try to improve on the grades awarded to them in 2020, where their original sitting in summer 2020 was cancelled due to Covid-19, and where they are choosing to sit A-level examinations in 2021.

 Though all applications will be considered on their individual merits, students who follow a curriculum where the normal number of required examinations are spread over three or more years may be at a disadvantage when considered alongside those who have attained the required grades within the standard timeframe, and some courses will not consider such candidates.